Jit-Saha/Signup-Login/README.md

 SQL :  Used for the backend database creation and maintainence.

-JS  :  Used for the responsive design and functionality of the website.

-Inline JS is used mainly to make the flow much for interactive with the user.
+JS  :  Used for the responsive design and functionality of the website.Inline JS is used mainly to make the flow much for interactive with the user.

 CSS :  Used for basic designing [Bootstrap-icons are used in login and logout pages respectively.]